Aryamai-ai/DesertCoin/README.md

 ## Vision

-DesertCoin is more than just a cryptocurrency.
-It's a movement to bridge the gap between technology and everyday users, bringing the future of finance closer to everyone.
+DesertCoin is more than a cryptocurrency; it’s a gateway to financial freedom and innovation.
+Our vision is to create a truly decentralized ecosystem that bridges the gap between technology and everyday life, empowering individuals and communities to participate in the global digital economy.

 ## Contract Details